jxxcarlson/umuli/README.md

         | MD Markdown.MarkdownData

 ```
-The third defines the message types used.
+The third defines the message types used:

 ```elm
     type MuMsg